John W. and Ruth V. Robinson Essay in the Humanities

-On February 4, 2017 at 2 pm come to Hackley Public Library to see the contest.
-Teams will be asked questions on Black History.
-We'll have prizes for First, Second, and Third place teams, as well as some consolation prizes.
-Cheer on your friends and family!
+Not interested in participating in the contest?
+That's okay!
+On February 2, 2019 at 2 pm come to Hackley Public Library to see the contest!
+Teams will be asked questions on Black History, so join us to cheer on your friends and family!

 How does it work?

-2. Read or listen to a book (or two or three!) from the Library (eBooks from our collection count!).
+2. Read or listen to a book, or two or three, from the library.